OutLaw0/File-downloader/readme.md

 ```console
 $ npm install
 ```
 Or install `csv-parser`, `nodejs-file-downloader` and make your solution.
-Its very easy with this brillint components
+Its very easy with this cool components